danthedeckie/simpleeval/README.rst

 BEWARE
 ------

-I've done the best I can with this library - but there's no warrenty, no guarentee, nada.
+I've done the best I can with this library - but there's no warranty, no guarantee, nada.
 A lot of very clever people think the whole idea of trying to sandbox CPython is impossible.
 Read the code yourself, and use it at your own risk.